Emissions Markets for Aviation

 Forward Procurement

-Forward buying in the ETS for aviation involves agreeing to buy EU Allowances at a future date to lock in prices now without a large upfront payment.
+Forward buying allows aviation operators to lock in EUA or UKA prices by agreeing to purchase EU or UK allowances at a future date without a large upfront payment.

 Spot Trading

-Purchase or sell EU Allowances, with payment and delivery within 5 business days.
+Purchase or sell EU allowances, UK allowances or CORSIA credits, with payment and delivery within five business days.

-Spot trading ensures immediate delivery and can help optimise costs compared to long-term strategies through responding quickly to price movements.
+Spot trading enables immediate delivery and allows you to respond quickly to price movements, which can help optimise costs compared to longer-term strategies.

 Price Risk Management